Mood Disorders in Teens

 - Talk with your teen’s healthcare provider about other providers who will be included in your teen’s care.
 Your child may get care from a team that may include counselors, therapists, social workers, school psychologists, and psychiatrists.
 The care team will depend on your teen's needs and how serious the depression is.

 - Tell others about your teen’s mood disorder.
-Work with your teen’s healthcare provider and school to develop a treatment plan.
+Work with your teen’s provider and school to create a treatment plan.

 Check on school resources for your teen.
-The Americans with Disabilities Act (ADA) and Section 504 of the Civil Rights Act can help the school meet your teen's educational needs.
+The Americans with Disabilities Act and Section 504 of the Civil Rights Act can help the school meet your teen's educational needs.
 Talk with your child’s teacher, school psychologist, and school principal about reasonable accommodations so your teen can be successful in school.

 - Reach out for support.
 Being in touch with other parents who have a teen with a mood disorder may be helpful.

 - Take all symptoms of suicide very seriously.
-Seek treatment right away.
+Get treatment right away.
 Suicide is a health emergency.
 Call or text 988 if your teen has plans to harm themselves or others.
 In such a situation, don't leave your teen alone, not even for a moment.
+Have a suicide safety plan in place.
+Remove guns and other weapons, alcohol, medicines, and harmful household chemicals.
+If you can't remove them, store them safely in a lockbox.

 When should I call my teen’s healthcare provider?

 Call the healthcare provider right away if your teen:

 - Feels extreme depression, fear, anxiety, or anger toward themselves or others

 - Feels out of control